siderolabs/talos/docs/osctl/osctl_cluster_create.md

-      --vmlinux-path string         the uncompressed kernel image to use (default "_out/vmlinux") --wait                        wait for the cluster to be ready before returning --wait-timeout duration       timeout to wait for the cluster to be ready (default 20m0s) --workers int                 the number of workers to create (default 1)
+      --vmlinux-path string         the uncompressed kernel image to use (default "_out/vmlinux") --wait                        wait for the cluster to be ready before returning --wait-timeout duration       timeout to wait for the cluster to be ready (default 20m0s) --with-bootloader-emulation   enable bootloader emulation to load kernel and initramfs from disk image --workers int                 the number of workers to create (default 1)
 ```